ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ### Single-shot mouse brain parcellation network

-To create a brain parcellation network conducive to cortical thickness map generation, we used the AllenCCFv3 and the associated allensdk Python utility.
+To create a brain parcellation network conducive to cortical thickness map generation, we used the AllenCCFv3 and the associated ``allensdk`` Python utility.
-Using the allensdk, a gross parcellation labeling was generated which included the cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
+Using ``allensdk``, a gross parcellation labeling was generated which included the cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
 This labeling was mapped to the T2-weighted template component of the P56 DevCCF was used to create a brain parcellation